MatanHamilis/sighash_post/README.md

 ### So what?

-The most prominent implication of this behavior, is that if an attacker manages to obtain, by any mean, the signature of "1" from your private key, he will immediately gain indefinite access to your account.
+The most prominent implication of this behavior, is that if an attacker manages to obtain, by any mean, the signature of "1" from your private key, the attacker will immediately gain indefinite access to your account.
-In other words, if you publish a signature on the hash value "1", you can kiss goodbye to all your funds from the associated address.
+In other words, if you publish a signature on the hash value "1", you can kiss goodbye all your funds from the associated address.
+This relates both to funds that currently are encumbered to the address and that will be encumbered to it in the future.
 Why is that?
 How can this be exploited?
 If you publish a signature on hash "1" using the secret key associated with your Bitcoin address, the attacker can take this signature, stick it in the `scriptSig` field of an input with sighash type of `SIGHASH_SINGLE` and place this input as the second input in a transaction with two inputs, where the first input would be any UTXO owned by the attacker which the attacker can spend.
-The single output of this transaction will be destined to the attacker with all value from both inputs (his own input and the victim's input) sent to him.
+The single output of this transaction will be destined to the attacker with all value from both inputs (the attacker's own input and the victim's input) sent to him.
 Let's visualize the attack and exemplify it, consider we have a victim with some UTXO owned by him with value of `Y` satoshis and we have a signature of the victim on the hash value "1".
 On the side there's an Attacker with a UTXO owned by him with value of `X` satoshis.
 The "ingredient" for the attack, therefore, would look like this:

 ![attack input](images/attack_input.jpg)

-The attacker, using his private key and these inputs will create the following transaction:
+The attacker, using the attacker's private key and these inputs will create the following transaction:

 ![attack transaction](images/attack_tx.jpg)